Facebook video pries open rift within Syria's ruling family

 At times he pleads, halts and repeats himself.
 And in an indication Makhlouf has no access to Assad, he addresses the leader: “Mr. President, I implore you, this is the truth.”

-A Western diplomat who follows Syria, and spoke on condition of anonymity in line with nation's rules, said the video reflects a deepening family feud in which Makhlouf has been pushed out after “he overplayed his hand.”
+A Western diplomat who follows Syria, and who spoke on condition of anonymity in line with regulations, said the video reflects a deepening family feud in which Makhlouf has been pushed out after “he overplayed his hand.”

 Reports first surfaced last year of troubled relations as news of a government campaign against Makhlouf and his businesses began to trickle out.
-First reports said he was under house arrest, and then a series of stories appeared about his holdings being confiscated or fined.
+Initial reports said he was under house arrest, and then a series of stories appeared about him being fined and having his holdings confiscated.

 Then two weeks ago, Makhlouf was told to pay the equivalent of $180 million purportedly owed to the government by his telecom companies, according to The Syria Report, which follows the country's economy.
 That claim appeared to be the trigger for Thursday's video.